 In California, there are two ways to become a City Clerk.
-One is to be elected by the voters of the community (Tustin's City Clerk, Erica N. Rabe, is appointed), and the other is to be appointed by the City Council or City Manager.
+One is to be elected by the voters of the community (Tustin's City Clerk, Erica N. Yasuda, is appointed), and the other is to be appointed by the City Council or City Manager.

 Council Meetings - The Clerk's Office coordinates the preparation and distribution of official City Council agendas, legal and legislative documents, and City Council minutes.
 Agendas and agenda reports are available at City Hall and on-line.
 The City Council meets the 1st and 3rd Tuesday of every month.
 Council Agendas are posted 72 hours prior to meeting.